-- 1) Development of the site is to reinforce the urban character and aesthetically integrate with the urban context. - 2) The ground floor areas must be designed to enable pedestrians in the adjoining public domain to perceive activity within the building and to provide heightened visual interest through innovative or dynamic architectural treatments. - 3) The tower form should be articulated to minimise view impacts for residents of the Beau Monde apartment building. - 4) Roofs are to be designed to make a positive contribution to the quality of the CBD skyline.
+- 1) Development of the site is to reinforce the urban character and aesthetically integrate with the urban context. - 2) The ground floor areas must be designed to enable pedestrians in the adjoining public domain to perceive activity within the building and to provide heightened visual interest through innovative or dynamic architectural treatments. - 3) The articulation and exterior design of the tower form should consider view and amenity impacts for residents of the Alexander Apartments building and neighbouring buildings. - 4) The building form within the 'articulation zone' of the Miller Street frontage of the building envelope (as illustrated in Figure 5) may utilise some (not all) of the nominated zone.
+The future built form within this articulation zone is to achieve design excellence and be justified through an assessment of the following: - a. compliance with overshadowing requirements in NSLEP 2013 - b. respecting the datum of the adjoining MLC building - c. maintaining sky view

-- 5) The core should be located towards the site's east boundary to create a flexible and contiguous floorplate and minimise intrusion into the Metro Station. - 6) At ground level, the OSD and Metro elements of the development should be physically separated and should be differentiated in form, function or appearance, while maintaining a coherent overall design. - 7) There is to be integration of the structure for the station with the structure for the Over Station Development, so as to maximise space, cost efficiency and structural consistency. - 8) Opportunities for outdoor areas and terraces should be considered in order to enhance the amenity for future building occupants. - 9) Outlook from the OSD towards Sydney Harbour and distance views across Metropolitan Sydney should be maximised from within the tower floorplates. - 10) Internal amenity of the tower should be optimised through: - a. maximising daylight penetration into the floorplate; and - b.
-Incorporating passive design measures which allow for a good level of thermal comfort without excessive reliance on mechanical heating and cooling systems. - 11) Buildings are to respond to environmental site conditions including to minimise the impact of wind on pedestrians and the public domain. - 12) The visible light reflectivity from building materials is not to exceed 20%. - 13) Car parking must be provided in the basement of the building and be accessible from Denison Street. - 14) End-of-trip facilities are to be provided in the building. - 15) The location and aesthetic treatment of all mechanical service (including rooftop plant) is to achieve a high standard of architectural design and is to include materials and detailing appropriate to integrate with the architectural expression of the building.
+- d. acceptable amenity and microclimate in the public domain particularly in respect to wind impacts - 5) Roofs are to be designed to make a positive contribution to the quality of the CBD skyline. - 6) The core should be located towards the site's east boundary to create a flexible and contiguous floorplate and minimise intrusion into the Metro Station. - 7) At ground level, the OSD and Metro elements of the development should be physically separated and should be differentiated in form, function or appearance, while maintaining a coherent overall design. - 8) There is to be integration of the structure for the station with the structure for the Over Station Development, so as to maximise space, cost efficiency and structural consistency. - 9) Opportunities for outdoor areas and terraces should be considered in order to enhance the amenity for future building occupants. - 10) Outlook from the OSD towards Sydney Harbour and distance views across Metropolitan Sydney should be maximised from within the tower floorplates. - 11) Internal amenity of the tower should be optimised through: - a. maximising daylight penetration into the floorplate; and - b.
+Incorporating passive design measures which allow for a good level of thermal comfort without excessive reliance on mechanical heating and cooling systems. - 12) Buildings are to respond to environmental site conditions including to minimise the impact of wind on pedestrians and the public domain. - 13) The visible light reflectivity from building materials is not to exceed 20%. - 14) Car parking must be provided in the basement of the building and be accessible from Denison Street. - 15) End-of-trip facilities are to be provided in the building. - 16) The location and aesthetic treatment of all mechanical service (including rooftop plant) is to achieve a high standard of architectural design and is to include materials and detailing appropriate to integrate with the architectural expression of the building.